 Outside the town, forest reserves, lakes, and archaeological sites provide you with plenty of history and natural beauty to explore.
-There is even a museum of art and history located within the town, which may help you to learn more about what you are seeing.
+There is even a Museo de Arte e Historia de Arecibo located within the town, which may help you to learn more about what you are seeing.

-Dorado is an upmarket, largely residential part of Puerto Rico, located on the north shore, just to the west of San Juan.
+Located on the north shore, just 24km to the west of the capital city of San Juan, Dorado is one of the most luxurious destinations in Puerto Rico.
 It began from an area that was originally purchased by the Rockefeller family, where they built a huge private vacation compound.